tucher/JsonFusion/README.md

 ## Performance

 ### Competitive with hand-written RapidJSON code
-Benchmarks on realistic configs show JSONReflection within the same range as RapidJSON + manual mapping, and sometimes faster, while avoiding the DOM and hand-written conversion code.
+Benchmarks on realistic configs show JsonFusion within the same range as RapidJSON + manual mapping, and sometimes faster, while avoiding the DOM and hand-written conversion code.

 ## Positioning

 ### No extra “mapping” and validation handwritten layer, with same performance

 Traditional setups use a fast JSON parser (RapidJSON, simdjson, etc.) and then a second layer of hand-written mapping into your C++ types.
-JSONReflection fuses parsing, mapping and validation into a single pass, so it behaves like a thin, typed layer on top of a fast parser — without the manual glue code.
+JsonFusion fuses parsing, mapping and validation into a single pass, so it behaves like a thin, typed layer on top of a fast parser — without the manual glue code.

 ### Embedded-friendliness